wazo-platform/wazo-router-call-logd/README.md

-# wazo-router-calld
+# wazo-router-call_logd

-wazo-router-calld provides call management services for the C4 infrastructure.
+wazo-router-call_logd provides call management services for the C4 infrastructure.

-## Installing wazo-router-calld
+## Installing wazo-router-call_logd

 The server is already provided as a part of [Wazo](http://documentation.wazo.community).
 Please refer to [the documentation](http://documentation.wazo.community/en/stable/installation/installsystem.html) for